 The Weekly Indemnity benefit provides, from the first claim submitted, a maximum of 26 weeks of benefit.
 Once the 26 week maximum has been reached, either through one claim or a series of shorter claims, the entitlement to benefits thereafter will be limited to a total of 20 weeks.
 Once the 20 week maximum has been reached, either through one claim or a series of shorter claims, the entitlement to benefits will be limited to a total of 13 weeks.
 Once a Member or Non-Member has claimed the final 13 weeks (59 weeks in total) he/she is no longer eligible for Weekly Indemnity benefits.

-Claim cheques are mailed to the Member’s home address at the end of each 7-day period on the basis of $81.85 per day up to a maximum of $573 per week, provided the Member is not eligible for E.I. sick benefits, including Saturdays and Sundays.
+Claim cheques are mailed to the Member’s home address at the end of each 7-day period on the basis of $92.85 per day up to a maximum of $650 per week (as of January 1, 2023), provided the Member is not eligible for E.I. sick benefits, including Saturdays and Sundays.
 Benefit payment commences on the 1st day of a non-occupational accident or the 15th day of a sickness.
 If hospitalized prior to the 15th day of disability, benefits commence on the 1st day of hospitalization, provided the Member is not eligible for E.I. sick benefits during that period.

 All substance abuse claims will be paid a maximum WI benefit of 6 weeks, provided they are in a rehabilitation centre and remain there for the full course of treatment.